engapa/zookeeper-k8s-openshift/README.md

 Also you may use `--env-file` option to load these variables from a file.

-And, of course, you could provide your own properties files directly by option `-v` and don't use `zk_setup.sh` script.
+And, of course, you could provide your own properties files directly through volumes by option `-v` and without using the `zk_setup.sh` script.

 ## k8s